gshipley/enterprise_training/AdminTraining.md

 * rhc

-##**Configuring RHC tools**
+##**Configuring RHC setup**

-By default, the RHC command line tools will default to use the publicly hosted OpenShift environment.
-Since we are using our own enterprise environment, we need to tell rhc to use our broker.example.com instead of openshift.com.
+By default, the RHC command line tool will default to use the publicly hosted OpenShift environment.
+Since we are using our own enterprise environment, we need to tell *rhc* to use our broker.example.com server instead of openshift.com.
 In order to accomplish this, the first thing we need to do is set our *LIBRA_SERVER* variable to point to our broker host and then run the *rhc setup* command:

 	$ LIBRA_SERVER=broker.example.com rhc setup

-Once you enter in the that command, you will be prompted for the username that you would like to connect with.
+Once you enter in that command, you will be prompted for the username that you would like to authenticate with.
 For this training class, use the *demo* user account that we created in a previous lab.
-After providing the user that you would like to connect with, you will be prompted for the password for this user.
+After providing the username that you would like to connect with, you will be prompted for the password of the user account.

-The next step in the setup process is to create and upload an SSH key to the broker server.
-The is required for pushing your source, via git, up to the OpenShift enterprise server.
+The next step in the setup process is to create and upload our SSH key to the broker server.
+The is required for pushing your source code, via git, up to the OpenShift Enterprise server.

 Finally, you will be asked to create a namespace for the provided user account.
-The namespace is a unique name per account which becomes part of your application url.
+The namespace is a unique name which becomes part of your application URL.
 It is also commonly referred to as the users domain.
-The namespace can be at most 16 character long and can contain only alphanumeric characters.
+The namespace can be at most 16 characters long and can only contain alphanumeric characters.
 There is currently a 1:1 relationship between usernames and namespaces.
 For this lab, create the following namespace:

 	ose

 ##**Under the covers**

-The *rhc setup* tool is a convenient command line utility to ensure that the user is configured properly to create and manage applications from the command line.
-After this command has run, an *.openshift* directory was created in the users home directory with some basic configuration items specified in the *express.conf* file.
+The *rhc setup* tool is a convenient command line utility to ensure that the users operating system is configured properly to create and manage applications from the command line.
+After this command has been executed, a *.openshift* directory was created in the users home directory with some basic configuration items specified in the *express.conf* file.
 The contents of that file are as follows:

 	# Default user login
 	default_rhlogin=‘demo’